AuroraMaster/react-native-ohos-library/en/react-native-fileupload.md

 ## Use Codegen

+> [!TIP] V0.77 does not require running Codegen.

-this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
-For details, see [Codegen Usage Guide](/en/codegen.md).
+This repository has been adapted to `Codegen`.
+Generate the third-party bridge code before usage.
+For details, see the [Codegen Usage Guide](/en/codegen.md).

 ## Link